FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: EXTEROCEPTIVE SENSOR SIMULATION

 \subsection{Performance Optimizations and System Requirements}

 To ensure that FlightGoggles is able to run on a wide spectrum of GPU rendering hardware with $\ge$ 2GB of video random access memory (VRAM), aggressive performance and memory optimizations were performed.
-As can be seen in Table \ref{table:quality_settings}, FlightGoggles VRAM and GPU computation requirements can be reduced using user-selectable quality profiles based on three major settings: real-time reflections, maximum object texture resolution, and maximum level of detail (\ie\, polygon count).
+FlightGoggles VRAM and GPU computation requirements can be reduced using user-selectable quality profiles based on three major settings: real-time reflections, maximum object texture resolution, and maximum level of detail (\ie\, polygon count).